zouzias/zouzias.github.io/_posts/2015-05-31-Introduction-to-Spark.md

 In this post, we will briefly introduce Apache [Spark](https://spark.apache.org/).

 Spark is a general engine for large-scal data processing.
-The main differenting factor compared to the map-reduce framework is it's ability to cache intermediate results in-memory.
+The main differentiating factor compared to the map-reduce framework is it's ability to cache intermediate results in-memory.

 To start with Spark, simply download a pre-compiled version from the above site and type `bin/spark-shell`.